 - AAPS: Represents approximately 3,300 management and professional staff at the Vancouver and Okanagan campuses.

-- BCGEU (Okanagan): Represents approximately 300 staff in administrative, maintenance and technician roles across the campus and 517 teaching assistants and markers at the Okanagan campus.
+- BCGEU (Okanagan): Represents approximately 300 staff in administrative, maintenance and technician roles across the campus, as well as teaching assistants and markers at the Okanagan campus.

 - BCGEU (Vancouver – child care): Represents approximately 245 child care staff at the Vancouver campus.